dxjia/ffmpeg-commands-executor-library/README.md

 . build.sh
 ```
 #### Windows
-Make sure you have add you NDK path to your PC Enviroment.
+Make sure you have add your NDK path to your PC Enviroment.
 <br>
 Open a CMD terminal
 ```